clintonmead/clintonmead.github.io/index.md

 ## Education:

-Bachelor of Mathematics/Bachelor of Computer Science - University of Wollongong (2003 - 2006)
+Bachelor of Mathematics/Bachelor of Computer Science - University of Wollongong (2003 - 2006).
+A copy of my [academic transcript is here](https://clintonmead.github.io/transcript.html).

 ## Github projects: